 This can be positive, a natural passing of the torch is created.
 Students can carry each other along and as the year goes on memories are made, classes are finished, sporting events attended win or lose, and everyone is sent off for the summer.

 As a leader I find spring to be a challenge.
 There is the need and desire to press into those students who you have been pouring into all year.
 Those first cracks of trust bursting through can be the reminder of why we work so hard in the first place at being consistent and present.
-As the same time, it is so important to allow people to finish well.
+At the same time, it is so important to allow people to finish well.
 This is where I feel weak.
 How do you cheerlead those who have hit the wall of exhaustion (a wall of their own making mostly due to refusing to pace themselves) and at the same time usher in new energy?

 Transitions and change are things that most people run from.
-Finishing Strong, Running the Race with endurance until the end is rare actions these days.
+Finishing Strong, Running the Race with endurance until the end is rare action these days.
 In a time where we are encouraged to just let people be who they are, not do things that are hard or make us stretch, how do we keep our students engaged in their commitments until the end?

-The challenge of Spring is that summer is around the corner and when you know rest is waiting, how do you dig deep and embrace the present season you are sitting in?
+The challenge of Spring is that Summer is around the corner and when you know rest is waiting, how do you dig deep and embrace the present season you are sitting in?